Send new GitHub mention to Slack as message

 Automating log management makes it easy to standardize log data, aggregate logs, tag sources and sinks, and filter log information for effective troubleshooting.
 Log management tools also enable user activity tracking and behavior profiling, so that teams can automatically identify and remediate malicious actors before they endanger the pipeline.

 Most of the topics described in this blog post deal with Day-1 operations, which involve efforts to support the building, testing, and development of applications.
 But DevOps doesn’t end when you ship an application to production.
 Instead cloud operations teams are responsible for monitoring and maintaining application performance and reliability.

 We created Blink to help operation teams achieve flow in their everyday work, by creating automated workflows across the cloud tools engineering teams use every day.
 The impact of adopting a low-code/no-code platform like Blink is happier, more productive operations teams and better, faster business continuity.
 At Blink, we believe every team can achieve operational excellence by having a clear system-of-action for your DevOps and SecOps workflows.

 The best part?
 The low-code/no-code future for cloud operations is available today.
-Sign up to create a Blink account.
+Get started with Blink today.